Hossam-Sayed/todo/README.md

 ### Versions ⚙

-The app is still in the development phase 🚧
+The app is still under development 🚧

 <div align=right>